roytang/blog/content/notes/2014/03/442792126099619840/index.md

   url: https://twitter.com/roytang/statuses/442792126099619840/
 ---

-RT [@alexisohanian](https://twitter.com/alexisohanian/): The first version of everything is janky.
-Don’t fear jankiness as long as you’re solving a problem. http://t.co/fXQTVzNi…
+The first version of everything is janky.
+Don’t fear jankiness as long as you’re solving a problem.